Essential Utilities Inc (WTRG) vs. Its Peers: A Comparison - News Heater

 WTRG’s Market Performance

-Essential Utilities Inc (WTRG) has seen a -7.60% fall in stock performance for the week, with a -11.17% decline in the past month and a -18.95% plunge in the past quarter.
-The volatility ratio for the week is 2.96%, and the volatility levels for the past 30 days are at 2.06% for WTRG.
-The simple moving average for the last 20 days is -9.99% for WTRG’s stock, with a simple moving average of -22.80% for the last 200 days.
+WTRG’s stock has risen by 4.57% in the past week, with a monthly drop of -8.14% and a quarterly drop of -16.02%.
+The volatility ratio for the week is 2.44% while the volatility levels for the last 30 days are 2.14% for Essential Utilities Inc The simple moving average for the past 20 days is -3.84% for WTRG’s stock, with a -18.59% simple moving average for the past 200 days.

 Analysts’ Opinion of WTRG